Decision Making under Uncertainty: An Experimental Study in Market Settings: Implementation of Revealed Preference Tests

 \subsection{Exact Revealed Preference Tests}

-We are able to check whether a given dataset is consistent with SEU or MEU by solving the linear programming problem implied by the corresponding axiom.
-The construction of linear programming problems closely follows the argument in the proofs of Theorems that appeared in \citeSOMpapers{echenique2015savage} and \citeSOMpapers{chambers2016}.
-For example, \citeSOMpapers{echenique2015savage} prove in Lemma~7 that a dataset $(x^k, p^k)_{k=1}^K$ is SEU rational if and only if there are strictly positive numbers $v_s^k$, $\lambda^k$, and $\mu_s$ for $s = 1, \dots, S$ and $k = 1, \dots, K$ such that
+We are able to check whether a given dataset is consistent with SEU or MEU by solving a linear programming problem that is equivalent to the axiom characterizing the model under consideration.
+The construction of linear programming problems closely follows the argument in the proofs of Theorems that appear in \citeSOMpapers{echenique2015savage} and \citeSOMpapers{chambers2016}.